Tessa’s Recipe Rundown

 How to Make Gingerbread Cookies Ahead of Time

-The baked but uniced cookies can actually be stored in the freezer for a couple months.
-Simply pop a tray of cookies in the freezer until they’re solid, then remove them to an airtight container.
-I prefer a sturdy airtight container for freezing baked cookies, to protect the cookies from other items in your freezer and prevent the cookies from breaking.
-To defrost, allow to thaw at room temperature for a couple of hours.
-If you’d like, you can refresh them in a 325°F oven for a few minutes.
+The baked, cooled, uniced cookies can be frozen for up to 2 months.
+Simply pop a tray of cookies in the freezer until solid, then remove to a sturdy airtight container (to prevent the cookies from breaking).
+To defrost, thaw at room temperature for a couple of hours before decorating and serving.

 More Christmas Cookie Recipes